 Parent education is an integral part of a child’s early childhood learning experience.
 Lakeside has a library of resources in the classroom that are available to currently enrolled families.
-Michelle, Carolina, Patty and Anna add new parenting and education resources throughout each year to keep the library up to date.
 The following are recommended online resources:

 Brain Rules for Babies http://brainrules.net/brain-